+Just like its important to keep your dog’s nails trimmed, its important us humans do it as well!
 You need to pamper your feet and keep them in tip-top condition no matter what season it is.
 Especially in winters, because of chapped and dry skin all over the body, your feet need proper care once in a while.

 Basic Tips for Maintaining Glamorous Feet

 Try to add these care tips to your daily skincare regime:

 Note: After fulfilling any of the following tips, if you notice some kind of skin irritation, foot swelling, or skin eruption, consult your physician for immediate medical advice.

 Make Sure to Clean Your Feet Daily